 Yoga challenges those who practice it to push themselves beyond their assumed capabilities.

 Yoga may not be the most strenuous form of exercise, but the methodology behind it demands discipline and self-awareness, two traits most people with substance abuse disorders lose during the course of their addiction.

 Most people who enter substance abuse treatment experience various lifestyle modifications such as:

 - Taking part in different styles of counseling

 - Experiencing various holistic therapies

-This aimed at helping them address their addictions honestly and manage cravings.
+These are aimed at helping them address their addictions honestly and to manage cravings.

 They also learn how to manage the personal consequences of addiction.
-This includes damaged relationships with friends and family members, financial issues and even legal issues from criminal acts and child custody issues.
+This includes damaged relationships with friends and family members, financial issues, and even legal matters stemming from criminal acts and child custody issues.